Keshv18/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword finding root
-15-countthatword counting a word that has bin 16-whatsnext findinga match and 3 letters after 17-hidethisword displaying lines that doesnt contain bin
+15-countthatword counting a word that has bin 16-whatsnext findinga match and 3 letters after 17-hidethisword displaying lines that doesnt contain bin 18-letteronly displays letters only